Popular sovereignty in the United States: The Kansas-Nebraska Act

 Popular sovereignty was put to the test by the Kansas-Nebraska Act of 1854.
 The residents of each territory were to determine the status of enslavement in their territory.
 In Nebraska there was little problem; Nebraska would be a free state.
 In the case of Kansas, which Southerners in Congress assumed would balance Nebraska as a new slave state, the result was "pure chaos".

 No one had specified how eligible voters could be identified.
 Did they have to own property in Kansas?
 Did they have to have been residents of Kansas for some period of time?
 Pro-slavery settlers from the slave states of Missouri and Arkansas poured in, some intending to stay and many others to leave as soon as they had voted.
 The New England Emigrant Aid Company helped a smaller number of anti-slavery settlers move to Kansas from the northeast.
 Widespread fraudulent voting, as reported by Congressional investigators, produced the pro-slavery Lecompton Constitution.
 Free-staters produced the Topeka Constitution (which would have prohibited all Blacks, free as well as enslaved).
 Neither went into effect.
 They were followed by the Leavenworth Constitution and the Wyandotte Constitution.
-Kansas had four constitutions during the territorial period, along with two different governments in two different cities, the pro-slavery government in Lecompton, which the free-staters called "bogus" because it had not been chosen through honest elections, and a free-state government, first in Topeka and then in Lawrance.
+Kansas had four constitutions during the territorial period, along with two different governments in two different cities, the pro-slavery government in Lecompton, which the free-staters called "bogus" because it had not been chosen through honest elections, and a free-state government, first in Topeka and then in Lawrence.
 The desire to ban enslavement in Kansas was not just motivated by altruism; residents feared that slave owners would, as they did elsewhere, exercise disproportionate power.

 The conflict soon turned violent; over 50 people were killed; Lawrence was sacked.
 John Brown and most of his sons moved to Kansas, and since he saw violence as both necessary and justifiable in fighting slavery, he pushed free-staters to resist the pro-slavery violence with some of their own.
 His party pulled five prominent pro-slavery men from their homes in the middle of the night, and killed them in the Pottawatomie Massacre.

 In short, the concept of "popular sovereignty", which Lincoln called "a living, creeping lie", proved no solution to the slavery question in Kansas or anywhere else.
 The genuine residents of Kansas showed, when honest elections were held, that they overwhelmingly wanted it to be a free state.
 This was not the result the pro-slavery forces expected or wanted, and they had the votes to block Kansas's admission to the Union as a free state, so nothing was done.
 The issue was only resolved when Southern legislators either withdrew or were expelled from Congress in 1861, when seven Southern states announced their secession.
 This broke the impasse in Congress, and within days Kansas was admitted as a free state, under the Wyandotte Constitution.